calebstride/personal-site-generator/README.md

     $ node renderResources.js

 Everything in resources/siteContent will be moved and rendered to the /public directory.

+## **Notes**
+- You can **order the pages** that appear on the sidebar by starting the filename with 'xx_'.
+Where xx is a number.